jordantoaster/miniconda-windows-template/README.md

 The Conda depedency resolver, in its default configuration did not demonstrate the agility on Windows to solve the conflicts.

-I also slimlined the environment to essentials for ease of debugging, we can add more dependencies incrementally as needed.
+I also slimlined the environment to essentials for ease of debugging, we can add more dependencies incrementally as needed.To do use, install the package without a dependency and use ``conda list`` to get the package version that satistifies Conda before adding it to ``env.yml``.

-#### Original Repository Intent
+### Original Repository Intent

 The original goal of this template repository was to encapsulate the entire setup into a single script.
 From the installation of Miniconda into the Windows operating system to the eventual activation of a development-ready virtual environment.
 This ambition was causing problems, particularly during the installation of Miniconda.
 Attempts at scripting an approach to perform this task are shown below.